-Feng Shui is an ancient Chinese discipline associated with balance, harmony, and the creation of the compass.
+Feng Shui is a Chinese art form rooted in Toaism and associated with balance, harmony, and the creation of the compass.

 "The compass was invented in China during the Han Dynasty between the 2nd century BC and 1st century AD where it was called the "south-governor" (sīnán 司南).
-The magnetic compass was not, at first, used for navigation, but for geomancy and fortune-telling by the Chinese."
+The magnetic compass was vital for geomancy and fortune-telling by the Chinese."

 Feng shui translates directly to wind-water.